 Instructions

-- Add olive oil, chopped onion, and garlic and saute them for 2-3 minutes until the onion turns tender and opaque.
+- Heat a frying pan or a large skillet over medium heat.
+Add olive oil, chopped onion, and garlic and sauté them for 2-3 minutes until the onion turns tender and opaque.

-- When the onion and the garlic are cooked, add canned chopped tomatoes and canned tomato sauce.
+- When the onion and the garlic are cooked, add canned chopped tomatoes, tomato sauce, dried basil, oregano, salt, and black pepper.
 Stir well.

 Pressing tofu